-Lighter Handy, 1940, belonged to a team member minesweeper YMS-370
+Lighter Handy, 1940, owned by members of the team minesweeper YMS-370

-Title: Handy
+Name: Handy

-Material: copper, silver plated
+Material: Copper, silver plated

 Year: 1940